ChrDra/meallion/README.md

 -------------------------------

 1. In the resources folder, make sure the persistence.xml file contains the content of the file: persistence_FOR LOCAL USE.xml.
-2. copy the meallion.conf file into the WEB-INF folder
+2. Copy the meallion.conf file into the WEB-INF folder
 3. Now meallion should run on local machine, connecting to meallion.de mySQL and Solr.